VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/options.md

 });
 ```

-Take a look at the official documentation [Event and Action](https://apache.github.io/echarts-handbook/en/concepts/event/) to learn more.
+For more examples and details, take a look at the official documentation [Event and Action](https://apache.github.io/echarts-handbook/en/concepts/event/).

 ## Notifications